-To be considered for the Internship program, please submit your application materials by Friday, November 3rd, 2017.
-Note that this deadline is BEFORE the Spring 2018 pre-registration period, and internship placements are for the Spring 2018 semester only.
+To be considered for the Internship program, please submit your application materials by Friday, November 2nd, 2018.
+Note that this deadline is BEFORE the Spring 2019 pre-registration period, and internship placements are for the Spring 2019 semester only.
 SOC 490 will meet on Mondays from 3:05-4:20 pm.
-Please contact Dr. John R. Mitrano, Program Director for the Spring 2018 Internship Program, with any questions you may have and to submit your application.
+Please contact Dr. Heather Rodriguez, Program Director for the Spring 2019 Internship Program, with any questions you may have and to submit your application.

 The Sociology Internship is a 4-credit, unpaid work placement designed to provide qualified junior and senior sociology majors the opportunity to gain further knowledge and understanding of sociological concepts in an applied, community-based organizational setting.
 Student participants will be required to contribute 8 to 10 hours a week in service to an organization and meet once a week in a seminar with other internship participants.
 During the seminar, knowledge and experiences gained from your internship experience will be shared and analyzed.

 The internships are awarded on a competitive basis.
 Students who are selected must have at least a 2.7 GPA, junior or senior status, and two letters of recommendation addressing their intellectual and social maturity.

 You will work with a member of the sociology faculty to find an appropriate placement with an organization in the central Connecticut region.
 The organizations will provide interns the opportunity for a valuable learning experience.
 This means not only the chance to experience the daily micro-level operation of an organization, but also the opportunity to be exposed to the macro-level workings of the organization as well.